Valles Caldera Supervolcano Explorer, New Mexico

 - Public transportation options only run from Los Alamos to Santa Fe during the week.
 Give the regional transportation office a ring, as the timetable is confusing.
 Buses tend to leave Los Alamos very early in the morning or late in the afternoon, so you’ll need to factor this into your route planning.
 There’s plenty of room for several bikes on the bus between Los Alamos and Santa Fe.

 - The Railrunner timetable can be found here.
 Note that Saturdays and Sundays are different than during the week.
 There’s no problem taking bikes with you.

 - The public trail access to San Antonio Hot Springs passes through private land.
 Please stay on the trail and respect private property.

-- Fall is one of the best times to ride in New Mexico.
+- When to go: Fall is one of the best times to ride in New Mexico.
 The monsoon season has passed and the aspens are turning.
 On the whole, the dirt roads in the Jemez Mountains drain relatively well, unlike the lower elevation desert, which should be avoided at all costs after rainfall.
 The area is snowbound in winter.
 It’s likely the parts of the ride that reach higher elevations are likely not clear until late April/mid May; lower sections may well be clear earlier than that, depending on the year.

-- A (rigid) mountain bike with 2.2 to 2.6in tires is recommended for this route, given some of the rougher stretches and the Los Alamos trail network at the end.
+- A (rigid) mountain bike with 2.2 to 2.6in tires is recommended for this route, given some of the rougher stretches of primitive roads and the Los Alamos trail network at the end.
 However, more experienced riders will find it can also be tackled on a gravel bike with 40-45mm tires.
+If you want to avoid the Los Alamos trail network, simply continue towards La Pajarito ski station when exiting the Caldera, and connecting with pavement there.
 There is a substantial amount of climbing, so ensure you have a broad range of gears.
-If you want to avoid the Los Alamos trail network, simply continue towards La Pajarito ski station when exiting the Caldera, and connecting with pavement there.

-Outside of the Preserve, camping is never an issue.
+Outside of the Preserve, camping is rarely an issue.
 Most of this route passes through National Forest, so there are plenty of options, even if most are dry.